-Pans needed: A heavy metal bundt cake pan, such as cast iron or thick cast aluminum.
+Pans needed: One medium to large bowl for dry ingredients.
+A large mixing bowl for wet ingredients plus dry ingredients.
+A heavy metal bundt cake pan, such as cast iron or thick cast aluminum.
 Because we're going to be heating the pan to 425 degrees Fahrenheit, you must not use a pan with a nonstick surface.
 Teflon and similar substances can produce fumes when heated to temperatures of this kind.

 This cake is prepared in a manner similar to traditional Skillet Cornbread.
 This means we don't grease and flour the pan in advance!
 Instead, place the dry pan into the oven, and heat the oven and pan to 425 degrees Fahrenheit.

-As the oven is heating, prepare your ingredients, mixing them in order so the wet ingredients are added to the dry ingredients.
+As the oven is heating, prepare your ingredients.
+In a medium to large bowl, mix the dry ingredients: flour, baking soda, salt.
 It's important to whisk the dry ingredients together, because this incorporates air into the batter and helps it to rise.
-The dry ingredients are three cups of flour, one teaspoon baking soda, and half a teaspoon of salt.
-Mix them together, using a whisk.
-Then we add our wet ingredients: butter, sugar, eggs, lemon zest and lemon juice, vanilla extract, and buttermilk.
-Mix together into a batter.
+In a large mixing bowl, cream together softened butter and sugar: mix these two ingredients together until they are combined into a paste.
+Mix in the remaining wet ingredients: eggs, lemon zest and lemon juice, vanilla extract, and buttermilk.
+When it's all mixed, gently mix the dry ingredients in with the mixer on slow speed.
+Gently mix everything together into a batter.

 When the oven temperature reaches 425 degrees, carefully remove the cake pan from the oven.
 Add 1/4 cup vegetable oil, and brush the sides of the pan so the entire baking surface is covered.
 Place the cake pan back in the oven to heat the oil.
 Wait five minutes.
 Remove the pan from the oven, add the hot oil to the cake batter, and stir it all together.
 Pour the batter into the hot cake pan.
 (As anyone who makes cornbread knows, it isn't right if you don't hear the sizzle.)